housecurve/housecurve.github.io/docs/manual/file_formats.md

 ### Biquad Coefficients

 A text file containing [biquad](https://en.wikipedia.org/wiki/Digital_biquad_filter) transfer function coefficients b0, b1, b2, a1, a2 where a0 is normalized to 1.0, and the signs of a1, a2 are flipped.
+This format depends on the selected sample rate.
 The file extension is txt.

 [Example biquad coefficients](/filters/biquad.txt)